coreinfrastructure/best-practices-badge/doc/security.md

 deploy it.

-We detect components with publicly known vulnerabilities using 3 different mechanisms: GitHub, bundle-audit, and gemnasium.
+We detect components with publicly known vulnerabilities using 2 different mechanisms: GitHub and bundle-audit.
 Each approach has its advantages, and using multiple mechanisms increases the likelihood that we will be alerted quickly.
 These all use the Gemfile* files and